ClomyAI/aws-cf-shadow/README.md

 ## Troubleshooting

-- In case the IP of Shadowsocks has been blocked, you can easily *Stop Then Start* (Do Not Reboot) the server using AWS CLI
+- In case the IP of Shadowsocks has been blocked, you can easily *Stop Then Start* (Do Not Just Reboot, Reboot won't assign new IP) the server using AWS CLI
 - Replace i-XXXXXXXX with the actual EC2 Instance ID

 *Stop EC2*